-In this month’s blog, we look at red diesel fuel and its importance in today’s digital world!
+In this blog, we look at red diesel fuel and its importance in today’s digital world.

-Why is red diesel important to data centers & telecoms facilities?
+Why is red diesel important to data centres & telecoms facilities?

-You may be wondering why highly-sophisticated data centers and telecoms facilities crammed full of high-spec hardware require red diesel fuel, which is predominantly used in farming and on construction sites to power diesel vehicles and machinery.
-It’s a strange thing to think about and we’ll cover that in a minute, but for some of our readers please allow me to briefly explain what a data center is.
+You may be wondering why highly-sophisticated data centres and telecoms facilities crammed full of high-spec hardware require red diesel.
+After all, the fuel is predominantly related to farming and construction sites to power diesel vehicles and machinery.
+But let’s first discuss what a data centre is.

 In order for the internet (or a network) to store the information that essentially makes it up, there has to be several servers which can store the data, process it and distribute it around the network.
-A typical data center may contain 10 servers or thousands depending on their size or use.
-Data centers are classed into tiers in order of their capability and set up:
+A typical data centre may contain 10 servers or thousands, depending on its size or use.
+Data centres are classed into tiers in order of their capability and setup:

-- Tier 1 – This is a basic data center which has the minimal responsibility of uptime and promises 99.671% availability.
+- Tier 1 – This is a basic data centre which has the minimal responsibility of uptime and promises 99.671% availability.
 It has non-redundant components which require downtime to the servers for maintenance.

-- Tier 2 – This level of data center meets or exceeds the requirements of a tier 1 data center and offers an uptime of 99.741%.
-The redundant components used can be removed and maintained without the data center going down.
+- Tier 2 – This level of data centre meets or exceeds the requirements of a tier 1 data centre and offers an uptime of 99.741%.
+The redundant components used can be removed and maintained without the data centre going down.

-- Tier 3 – A tier 3 data center meets or exceeds the tier 2 versions and offers promises more uptime (99.982%).
+- Tier 3 – A tier 3 data centre meets or exceeds the tier 2 versions and offers promises more uptime (99.982%).
 It consists of multiple distribution paths and equipment must be dual-powered.

-- Tier 4 – This is the highest level of data center and has the most stringent setup.
-It meets or exceeds tier 3 data centers and requires independently dual-powered equipment such as ventilation and cooling.
+- Tier 4 – This is the highest level of data centre and has the most stringent setup.
+It meets or exceeds tier 3 data centres and requires independently dual-powered equipment such as ventilation and cooling.
 It promises uptime of 99.995%.

 The percentage of uptime promised is over a year which equates to 525,600 minutes.
-A tier 1 data center would be allowed to be down for just over 26 hours which is only just more than a full day.
-A tier 4 data center, on the other hand, would only be able to be down for just over 26 minutes.
+A tier 1 data centre would be allowed to be down for just over 26 hours which is only just over one full day.
+A tier 4 data centre on the other hand, would only be able to be down for just over 26 minutes.
 Visit this Wikipedia link for more information regarding the tiers.

-Why does a data center require back up power?
+Why does a data centre require backup power?

 At some point in your life, you have probably experienced the annoyance of a power cut.
 For a normal home, the issues which become evident due to a power cut tend to be the lack of television, trying to find a torch so you can see where you’re walking and possible food waste from the fridge freezer.

 One of the common forms of backup power is a diesel generator.
 Usually, a bank of batteries will be connected to the servers to help power them in the event of a power failure.
-There are normally two sets (just in case one of them fails) that will kick in instantly on the event of failure.
-Once the diesel generators start up the batteries will then transfer the workload to the generator until the power comes back on the servers.
+There are normally two sets (just in case one of them fails) that will kick in instantly in the event of failure.
+Once the diesel generators start up, the batteries will then transfer the workload to the generator until the power comes back on to the servers.

-As you read earlier, depending on the tier of the data center, downtime may result in penalties and contract loss.
+As we discussed earlier, depending on the tier of the data centre, downtime may result in penalties and contract loss.
 But these are purely financially-related issues and the more severe effects of a data center losing power can be tragic if life is put at risk as a result.

 The importance of a reliable red diesel fuel supply

-In the event of an emergency situation, the last thing you’d want to hear from a red diesel supplier is ‘Sorry, we can’t get any fuel to you right now!’
-This is not uncommon from some suppliers with limited availability and tankers.
+In the event of an emergency situation, the last thing you’d want to hear from a red diesel supplier is: ‘Sorry, we can’t get any fuel to you right now!’
+But this is not uncommon from some suppliers with limited availability and tankers.

-In an emergency situation when every second counts it’s important that your supplier can get to you quickly with red diesel.
-Unlike Speedy Fuels, some companies cannot offer nationwide deliveries or emergency red diesel supplies and will try to pass on the supply to a 3rd party; which might not always take your account into priority or be able to help.
+In an emergency situation when every second counts, it’s important that your supplier can get to you quickly with red diesel.
+Unlike Speedy Fuels, some companies cannot offer nationwide deliveries or emergency red diesel supplies and will try to pass on the supply to a third party; who might not take your priority into account or be able to help.

-You could say that emergency fuel deliveries and nationwide fuel deliveries are fuel services data centers rely on although other fuel services which data centers need are fuel management and fuel polishing.
+You could say that emergency fuel deliveries and nationwide fuel deliveries are fuel services that data centres rely on.
+But there are other fuel services that they require to ensure 100% uptime; fuel management and fuel polishing.

-Managing the levels of backup fuel in a data center is vital for ensuring maximum possible uptime.
+Managing the levels of backup fuel in a data centre is vital for ensuring maximum possible uptime.
 Imagine a power failure that causes the server room to call upon the generators to help keep things running and all of a sudden the generators run out of fuel.
-In a time sensitive environment, like a data center, this is a problem that can be catastrophic and also avoidable.
+In a time sensitive environment like a data centre, this is a problem that can be catastrophic and also avoidable.

-Fuel management helps the data center keep track of back up fuel levels.
-When the levels reach a certain point, the data center can order a top-up of fuel to ensure that a run out doesn’t occur in a time of need.
+Fuel management helps the data centre keep track of back up fuel levels.
+When the levels reach a certain point, the data centre can order a top-up of fuel to ensure that a run out doesn’t occur in a time of need.
 Small sensors attached to fuel tanks can alert your fuel management company for you so they can prepare a delivery for you.

-If you require red diesel deliveries to your data center or would like to find out more information about our fuel services please call our specialists now on 0871 271 7007
+If you require red diesel deliveries to your data centre or would like to find out more information about our fuel services, please call our specialists now on 0330 123 3773.